-The Health Division makes sure all businesses in Boston meet state sanitary codes.
+The Health Division is responsible for ensuring businesses in Boston meet required state sanitary codes and applicable state laws and local ordinances.
 We inspect businesses that offer food to the public, including:

 - retail food stores

 - daycares, hospitals, and nursing homes

 - swimming pools and baths.

 How often our division does inspections is based on the type of establishment.
 We conduct compliance inspections to ensure violations are corrected.
 Inspectors also respond to all complaints of unsanitary conditions, illness, and health and safety concerns.

 What to do if you have a complaint

 If you think you became ill after eating at a Boston establishment, you should first contact your doctor.
 Then, contact us to file a complaint and we’ll investigate the complaint.
 Illness complaints require contact information.